Blocker Gundan 4 Machine Blaster

-Blocker Gundan 4 Machine Blaster (ブロッカー軍団IVマシーンブラスター, Burokkā Gundan IV Mashīn Burasutā) is an anime series aired from 1976 to 1977 in Japan.
+Blocker Gundan 4 Machine Blaster (ブロッカー軍団IVマシーンブラスター, Burokkā Gundan IV Mashīn Burasutā) is an anime series that aired from 1976 to 1977 in Japan.
 There are 38 episodes aired at 25 minutes each.
-It is also known as "Blocker Army IV Machine Blaster", "Blocker Corps IV", "Blocker Army IV", "Blocker Corps", "Machine Blaster" and in Italian as "Astrorobot Contatto Ypsilon" ("Blocker Corps IV Astrorobot" for the DVD release).
+It is also known as "Blocker Army IV Machine Blaster", "Blocker Corps IV", "Blocker Army IV", "Blocker Corps", "Machine Blaster" and in Italian as "Astro Robot contatto Ypsilon" ("Blocker Corps IV Astrorobot" for the DVD release).

-Original Story
+Plot summary

 Earth is being attacked by the Mogul civilization, a super advanced people that live beneath the ocean.
 Professor Yuri, having studied the ancient super-technology in Astro base, anticipated such an invasion would take place.
 Using what he had learned of their technology, he created a team of four super robots, piloted by four youth pilots, to help repel the Mogul invasion, and they are known as the Machine Blaster Corps.
 Led by the pilot Ishida, the Blocker Corps stands firm against the attack of the Mogul rulers, Hellqueen V and Kaibuddha.